 Motorcycles: For the past 25 years I rode and wrote about motorcycles, and worked hard to become the best rider I possibly could — just as I worked hard to be the best early-stage CEO ever.
-I am a regular contributor to Motorcycle Consumer News, and RIDER magazine, and an occasional contributor to several other magazines, including The Overland Journal, BackRoads Magazine and RoadRunner.
+I was a regular contributor to Motorcycle Consumer News, and RIDER magazine, and an occasional contributor to several other magazines, including The Overland Journal, BackRoads Magazine and RoadRunner.
+My riding and travel stories also appeared in a host of daily newspapers including the LA Times and Orange County Register.
 I’ve led motorcycle tours in northern California, Utah, Italy and New Zealand.
 I’m a past member of the Arizona Precision Motorcycle Drill Team and participate in competitions and team performances as well as teaching enhanced motorcycle skills.
 I’ve taken advanced riding classes with Keith Code, Gary LaPlante, Ed Melroy and Lee Parks, among others.
-As far as I know, I’m the only civilian to have ever participated in motor officer training programs with both the Phoenix Police Department and the Arizona Highway Patrol.
+As far as I know, I’m the only civilian to have participated in motor officer training programs with both the Phoenix Police Department and the Arizona Highway Patrol.
 You can read some of my published work about that here and here WingWorld and here Sheriffs Magazine.

 Cars: While I’ve slimmed down my motorcycle collection to just the BMW 1200GS, I still really enjoy my cars: an Acura NSX, a ’69 Lotus Elan, a 2014 McLaren.
-While not really cars, the Polaris Razor has four wheels and while the Polaris Slingshot has only three, it drives like a car so I’ll put it here.
+While not really cars, my Polaris Slingshot has only three wheels, it drives like a car so I’ll put it here.
 I’ve given up on the idea of getting a very fast airplane.
 [More about my cars]

 - That’ll Do: Do parents who’ve lost a child parent differently?
 On a summer day in 2012 in Tempe, AZ I watched children and parents at the MISS Foundation conference in Tempe, AZ.
 I could not help but notice some very different behaviors from those parents as they related to their kids.
 It caused me to reflect on how the loss of my son changed my parenting approach with my daughter and to wonder if there were lessons for all parents in those observations. [more]